Equivariant K-theory and Higher Chow Groups of Schemes: Introduction

-with rational coefficients.
-In particular, the natural map ${K^G_i(X)}_{\Q} \to {K_i(X)}_{\Q}$ is surjective.
-In characteristic zero, the isomorphism of ~\ref{eqn:char} holds for any connected linear algebraic group. \end{thm} Graham had proved this result for the $K_0$ of any variety with an action of a connected reductive group, while Merkurjev proved this at the level of $K_0$ (with integral coefficients) for those groups whose commutator subgroups are simply connected.
-We also point out that although Merkurjev's result holds with the integral coefficients, it is in general unavoidable to tensor the $K$-groups with $\Q$ to prove the surjectivity of the forgetful map ({\sl cf.} \cite[Example~4.1]{Graham}).
+Graham had proven this result for the $K_0$ of any scheme with an action of a reductive group.
+Merkurjev proved this for $K_0$ (with integral coefficients) for those groups whose commutator subgroups are simply connected.
+In general however, it is necessary to tensor the $K$-groups with $\Q$ to prove the surjectivity of the forgetful map (see \cite[Example~4.1]{Graham}).

+We shall show that (see Example~\ref{exm:Forget-2}) \thmref{thm:forgetful} no longer holds if $X$ is a smooth quasi-projective $k$-scheme which is not necessarily projective, and if $i \neq 0$.

-As the second application of Theorem~\ref{thm:split}, we prove the following generalization of the equivariant Riemann-Roch theorem of Edidin and Graham ({\sl cf.} \cite[Theorem~4.1]{ED1}) to the higher $K$-theory.
-This also gives a refinement of the more general equivariant Riemann-Roch theorems of \cite{KrishnaV} for the smooth projective varieties.
-For a smooth variety $X$ with $G$-action, let ${\widehat{K^G_i(X)}}$ denote the completion of the $R(G)$-module $K^G_i(X)$ with respect to the augmentation ideal of $R(G)$. \begin{thm} Let $G$ be a connected and reductive group acting on a smooth projective variety $X$.
-Then for every $i \ge 0$, the Riemann-Roch map ({\sl cf.} \cite[Theorem~8.5]{KrishnaV})
+Our second application of Theorems~\ref{thm:SS-Red-Main-I} and ~\ref{thm:Degn-*} is the following generalization of the equivariant Riemann-Roch theorem of Edidin and Graham \cite[Theorem~4.1]{ED1} to higher $K$-theory.
+This also gives a refinement of the more general equivariant Riemann-Roch theorems of \cite{KrishnaV} for smooth projective schemes and smooth quasi-projective toric varieties.